ArshiaRx/Java-Programming-Masterclass/5. Control Flow Statements/NumberToWords/Readme.md

 They don't have to be separated by a space.

-NOTE: The methods numberToWords, getDigitCount, reverse should be defined as public static like we have been doing so far in the course.
+NOTE: The methods numberToWords, getDigitCount, reverse should be defined as public static.
 NOTE: In total, you have to write 3 methods.

-NOTE: Do not add a main method to the solution code.